kaisenlinux/manpages-dev/packages/dig.md

               When enabled, this option sets (restores) the DNS message opcode to the specified value.
 The default value is QUERY (0).

        +padding=value
               This option pads the size of the query packet using the EDNS Padding option to blocks of value bytes.
 For example, +padding=32 causes a 48-byte query to  be  padded  to  64 bytes.
 The default block size is 0, which disables padding; the maximum is 512.
 Values are ordinarily expected to be powers of two, such as 128; however, this is not manda‐ tory.
 Responses to padded queries may also be padded, but only if the query uses TCP or DNS COOKIE.

+       +qid=value
+              This option specifies the query ID to use when sending queries.

        +[no]qr
               This option toggles the display of the query message as it is sent.
 By default, the query is not printed.